 Online users adapt quickly to consistent patterns.
 It makes them tune out.
 Our brain is very well aware of changes.
 You need to break a pattern, surprise people in order to grab their attention.
 Look at what everyone else is doing and then do something truly different.
 Bring something new to the table.
 Keep it fresh and interesting.
 Mix things up.
 Experiment with different types of posts and formats.
 For inspiration see: Ideas For Types Of Posts You Can Publish.

-Presentation is a very important element of creating shareable content.
+Presentation and stickiness are very important elements of creating shareable content.
 In order for people to dig deeper into your content you need to present it well, establish trust and showcase your quality as soon as someone lands on your site.
 You only have few seconds before the visitor decides to either stay or click on the “Back” button.
 Make sure your blog and articles look amazing.
 Make them beautiful and visually appealing by following this checklist:

 - Create an irresistible headline.